FarPay/ApiDoc/Customers.md

 Use the `https://api.farpay.io/v2/customers` for retreiving all customers.
 The objects hold all the details

 # Get a single user
-Use the `https://api.farpay.io/v2/customers/23` for retreiving the customer with customernumber = 23
+Use the `https://api.farpay.io/v2/customers/{customer number}` e.g. with customer number= 23.

 # Create a new user
 To create a user, the endpoint accepts both XML and JSON as payload of the customer data.
 In this example JSON is used.